Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Results

 We generally observe some outliers exhibiting particularly poor test performance scores.
 The comparison with associated training performance scores in Fig.~\ref{fig:default-clf-reg-train-performance} shows that this is probably a result of overfitting for certain model combinations.
 Since we investigate a large variety of combinations, it is unavoidable that some of the combinations result in models that are too expressive for some tasks.
 As shown in Appendix~\ref{subsec:model-performance-correlation-appendix} this is most dominant for QKRR-FQK/PQK approaches with increasing dataset complexity, while QSVR appears to be more robust.

-We point out here that our test size is quite small ($M^\prime =60$, as mentioned in Sec.~\ref{subsec:datasets}), which represents a clear limitation towards more detailed statements in this direction.
-This should be carefully considered in future studies.
+The classical baselines follow the general trend of QKMs for the regression tasks.
+In the classification examples, the RBF-SVC results align with the overall difficulty trends of both problems and face challenges with the same datasets as the quantum models.
+In some instances, classical models outperform QKMs, but they perform poorly in the hidden manifold diff family, with ROC-AUC values below 0.5.
+This is due to significant overfitting in SVC models, as noted in Ref. \citep{bowles2024}, with overfitting sometimes more severe in classical baselines.
+This may be due to dataset size limitations or using default classical models.
+Future studies should explore classical simulability \citep{Slattery2023} and the impact of providing more data \citep{Huang2021}, to assess requirements for quantum advantage and associated geometric differences.